rlivingsus/misc/AllBooks.md

 - Al-Kadhi, Amrou: Life as a Unicorn
 - Allred, Lance: Longshot
 - Alpert, Steve: Sharing a House with the Never-Ending Man:
 - Alterman, Lix: The Perfect Neighborhood
+- Amelinckx, Andrew: Satellite Boy
 - Amish, Ram: Scion of Ikshvaku
 - Anderson, Kevin: Enemies and Allies
 - Andrews, Jesse: Me, Earl and the Dying Girl